-Assuming the got close to the fort in the first place they would have had to have then dealt with the ditch in front of the fort
+Assuming they got close to the fort in the first place they would have had to have then dealt with the ditch in front of the fort

 and you find guns in some of the strangest places.
 These are actually mortars and they would be ideal to drop on the head of an invading force.

-There is also an enclosed space with a number of interesting items, like a Sexton SPG.
+There is also an enclosed space with a number of interesting items, like a Sexton Self propelled gun.